Home » Will Lawyers Edinburgh – Make a Will

 Our fees are indicated on this website.
 We have a transparent approach to feeing and want you to be clear about the cost of our services.
 Wherever possible we will offer you a fixed fee after a preliminary discussion.

-We participated in the charity Will writing initiative offered by Will Aid in 2019 and were proud to sponsor some of the charitable work carried out by the Salvation Army Gorgie Edinburgh.
-We plan to repeat our participation in Will Aid in 2020 as well as to support other local charities.
+We participated in the charity Will writing initiative offered by Will Aid in 2019 and 2020 and were proud to sponsor some of the charitable work carried out by the Salvation Army Gorgie Edinburgh.
+We are planning to support other charities.

 Committed to sustainability